sai-pramod-sp/Health-app/README.md

 </ul>

 <hr>
- <h3> For using the project clone the repository and type the following commands in the termial: </h3>
+ <h3> For using the project clone the repository and type the following commands in the command prompt: </h3>
  <ul>
  <li> $ conda create -n web python=3.7</li>
  <li> $ conda activate web</li>